TheOafidian/PADIS/README.md

 Given a set of assemblies (.fna files) in an `assemblies` folder, first perform gene prediction, e.g. with Prodigal:

     mkdir genes
-    for dir in gffs faas logs; do mkdir genes/$dir for assembly_file in assemblies/*.fna; do
+    for dir in gffs faas logs; do mkdir genes/$dir; done for assembly_file in assemblies/*.fna; do
       genome=$(basename $assembly_file .fna)
       prodigal \